fbpx

 “Why?”
 John asked.

-Being a supportive boyfriend, John went to see her mum in the hospital, met some family members and the doctor, and since he wanted to score some points with Leah, he offered that they test him to see if he could donate.
-Leah had a medical issue that could not allow her to donate.
-Deep down, he was sure there was no way his tissue samples would match the mother to the girlfriend because after all, they were not related at all.
+Being a supportive boyfriend, John went to see her mum in the hospital, met some family members and the doctor, and since he wanted to score some points with Leah, he offered they test him to see if he could donate.
+Leah had a medical issue that prevented her from donating.
+Deep down, he was sure there was no way his tissue samples would match the mother to the girlfriend because, after all, they were not related at all.

 “I entered the room and waliniangalia ni kama mimi ni mkombozi wao, kumbe daktari alinipata naweza donate.
 I was shocked,” He said.
-(I entered the room and they looked at me like I am their saviour, the doctor said I could donate a kidney, and I was shocked)
+(I entered the room and they looked at me like I was their saviour.
+The doctor said I could donate a kidney, and I was shocked.

-Leah and her family told him to take less than a week since the matter was urgent to decide and talk to his folks about signing the consent form.
+Leah and her family told him it would take less than a week since the matter was urgent to decide and talk to his folks about signing the consent form.

 “Unajua tu Afrikan parents, huweziwaambia ati nilipata dem sasa kuna venye mamake anataka kidney, so naenda kumpea, juu ata one week ni kidogo , you need like 4 months, month one nikutafuta uongo, the other one nikijuprepare, so hao wanataka response in one week,” he said.

-The surgery went well with no complications and after two weeks, Leah came with her brother to see him and discharge him from hospital and they went to the Hub Karen for a cup of coffee.
-As the conversations were ongoing, something Leah struck him.
+The surgery went well with no complications, and after two weeks, Leah came with her brother to see him and discharge him from the hospital, and they went to the Hub Karen for a cup of coffee.
+As the conversations were ongoing, something Leah said struck him.

 “Kim is back,” Leah said to her brother.

-So Kim was Leah’s boyfriend who had gone abroad and was not able to travel back due to Covid-19 travel restrictions and with the easing of travel restrictions he had travelled back.
+Kim was Leah’s boyfriend who had gone abroad and was not able to travel back due to COVID-19 travel restrictions, and with the easing of travel restrictions, he had travelled back.
 The news broke his heart because why would he donate his kidney, and reject a money offer just for love, and yet he was just a caretaker?

 Liked this story.
 Check out these stories